ewjoachim/toml-combine/README.md

 # Toml-combine

-`toml-combine` is a Python lib and CLI-tool that reads a TOML configuration file defining a default configuration, overrides, and applies those overrides to get final configurations.
+`toml-combine` is a Python lib and CLI-tool that reads a TOML configuration file defining a default configuration alongside with overrides, and merges everything following rules you define to get final configurations.
 Let's say: you have multiple services, and environments, and you want to describe them all without repeating the parts that are common to everyone.

 ## Concepts